Texture Compression

 Which compression should I use?

 This table compares the most commonly used formats.
 File size is for a 1024x1024 texture with mipmaps.
-For .dds files, the content of a texture does not affect its size, only the resolution.
+For .dds files, the complexity of a texture does not affect its size, only the resolution does.

 Type Quality AlphaFile Size Use Cases